What if, instead of a Jew, a gentile atheist was arrested and thrown into a concentration camp?

-That’s exactly what happened in the book that I am currently obsessed with, Scheisshaus Luck, Surviving the Unspeakable in Auschwitz and Dora by Pierre Berg with Brian Brock.
+That’s exactly what happened in the book Scheisshaus Luck, Surviving the Unspeakable in Auschwitz and Dora by Pierre Berg with Brian Brock.
+This is Pierre’s actual story of enduring the Holocaust.

 When I looked at the cover, I thought it was going to be “just another” Holocaust story.
-(I would love to see them re-release this book with another cover.
+(I would love to see them re-release this book with a different cover.
 I believe it can reach a wider audience.)

 Although Pierre was a member of the French Resistance, he was arrested by the Nazis while visiting a friend who was being arrested for owning a short-wave radio.
 Wrong place, wrong time.